 Besides presenting an ugly appearance and, sometimes, an unpleasant odor, mold can cause health problems.
 In the worst cases, a few types of molds produce mycotoxins, which can cause rashes, seizures, unusual bleeding, respiratory problems, and severe fatigue in some people.
 Fortunately, most molds are of the non-toxic variety.

-For more on the hazards of mold, see the article on this site: Toxic Mold: Health Risks of Mold Exposure and the resources listed below.
+For more on the hazards of mold, see the article on this site: Toxic Mold Health Risks and the resources listed below.

 You won't always know if there is mold in a house you're considering buying, but you can take a few easy steps to try and find out.

 Be on the lookout for mold.
 When you're thinking about buying a home, look for the elements above to figure out if there are any obvious signs of mold or the potential for mold.
 Keep your eyes peeled for standing water in the basement, water marks on walls (particularly recent-looking stains), or musty smells (particularly in bathrooms, kitchens, laundry rooms, basements, cabinets with plumbing, or other areas with plumbing).

 If you're looking at a newer home, find out whether it is built with "synthetic stucco," also called the Exterior Insulation and Finish System (EIFS).
 This airtight barrier is supposed to improve insulation but, if improperly installed, may allow water penetration and mold growth on the inside of walls.